 Solution – Go to File > Database > Properties > Archive Settings .
 Check if the file is missing or renamed.
 If the file is removed or deleted, create an NSF file or rename the same in the exact location.

-If the user is going for a new version update with a different user account, there is a chance for error – ‘File xxx.nsf does not exist.’
-For instance – If the user who installs Notes 8.5.2 Fix Pack 3 is not using the same user account by which the earlier version was installed, this issue will exist.
+When a user attempts a new version update with a different user account, they may encounter the ‘File xxx.nsf does not exist’ error.
+For example, if the individual installing Notes 8.5.2 Fix Pack 3 is not using the same user account as the one used for the previous version installation, this issue may arise.

 Solution – This error can be prevented by installing the new version with the same user account with which the earlier version was installed.
 Once the installation is done, restart the IBM Notes application.
 It will prevent the error message to occur again.

 When the user is trying to access the mail in a local replica, he may get an error message:

 Reason – Using a local replica in place of server copy is the cause for this error.
 Also, accidental deletion of Notes temporary files (.DTF) is one of the reasons for the issue.
 Sometimes anti-virus software activities also play an important role in the deletion of temporary files.